Preventing Pressure Injuries

 • Have weak skin, skin that breaks easily, or broken skin.

-• Use medical devices that touch your skin, including feeding tubes or orthopedic devices, such as a cast or boot.
+• Use medical devices that touch your skin, like feeding tubes or orthopedic devices, such as a cast or boot.

-• Have increased skin moisture from sweating, having a fever, or incontinence (not able to control bladder or bowel actions).
+• Have moist skin from sweat, fever, or trouble controlling your urine (pee) or bowel movements (poop).
 Moist skin can break easily.
 This increases your risk of getting a pressure injury.

 Check your skin

-One of the best ways to prevent pressure injuries is to check your skin.
-Do this at least twice a day when you’re sitting or lying down for a long time.
+Check your skin at least twice a day if you sit or lie down a lot.
 Look for any redness on your skin, especially around bony areas like your tailbone or hips.

-If you have a medical device that touches your skin, remove it, if possible.
+If you have a medical device that touches your skin, take it off, if possible.
 Check the skin underneath it at least twice a day.
 Ask your family, doctors, or nurses to help you check your skin, if needed.

 Tell your healthcare provider if you feel any pain or see areas that are: